Matehal

 Matehal is a village in the Khyber Pakhtunkhwa province of Pakistan.
-Matehal is situated in a valley located at the boundary area of the Mansehra district and the Abbottabad district, west from the Karakurram highway at Qalanderabad.
-It is a village of union Council Behali.
-The Qureshi tribe is the main tribe of Matehal.
-This valley is surrounded the mountains from all sides.
+Matehal is situated in a valley located at the boundary area of the Mansehra district and the Abbottabad district, west from the Karakurram highway at approximately 3 km west of the Qalanderabad, a city well-known in the world by its local dish Known as Chapli Kabab.
+It is a village of Union Council Behali and village Council Rehar.
+Awans, Qureshis, tanolis are the major tribes of Matehal.
+This valley is surrounded by the mountains from all sides.

 Etymology

-Matehal is named after a Hindu named Mati who first came to this village before the arrival of the Quresh.
-The Hindus were in the majority at this time but later Awan and Asnal migrated to this village contributing to its Muslim population.
+Matehal is named after a Hindu named Mati who first came to this village before the arrival of the muslim tribes.
+The Hindus were in the majority at this time but later on muslim population grew and hindus migrated to India during partition leaving Matehal 100% Sunni Muslim.